Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale

 \subsection{Large-Scale Disclosure and Notification}

-Large-scale disclosure operations have been constantly reported as an increasing challenge by studies in the recent decade~\cite{max_cvd_2023, householder_skillful_2022, walshe_coordinated_2022, nakajima_pilot_2019, moura_stressful_2023, koen_rpkiller_2023, boucher_trojan_2022}.
-Unlike the one-to-one or one-to-multiple disclosure to vendors, the complexity and amount of stakeholders to inform have increased to a level beyond the effort individuals and small teams can make.
+Large-scale disclosure operations have been reported as an increasing challenge by studies in the last decade~\cite{householder_skillful_2022, walshe_coordinated_2022, nakajima_pilot_2019}.
+Unlike the one-to-one or one-to-multiple disclosure to vendors, the complexity and number of stakeholders to inform have increased to a level beyond the effort individuals and small teams can make.

-Many of the challenges associated with multi-party disclosure processes have been identified by CERT/CC~\cite{householder_cert_2017} and the FIRST Special Interest Group on Vulnerability Coordination, resulting in a best practice document "Guidelines and practices for Multi-Party Vulnerability Coordination and Disclosure"\cite{first_guideline_2020}.
-These best practices support the challenges of disclosing newly discovered vulnerabilities and, through different scenarios, describe the challenges and impacts for various stakeholders, i.e. finder, vendor, defenders and users.
-The VINCE platform~\cite{vince} has been developed by CERT/CC and others to support multi-party disclosures and prevent many of the possible mistakes identified in the best-practice guide.
+Many of the challenges associated with multi-party disclosure processes have been identified by CERT/CC \cite{householder_cert_2017} and the FIRST Special Interest Group on Vulnerability Coordination \cite{VulnerabilityCoordinationSIG}, resulting in a best practice document "Guidelines and practices for Multi-Party Vulnerability Coordination and Disclosure" \cite{first_guideline_2020}.
+These best practices address the challenges of disclosing newly discovered vulnerabilities and, through various scenarios, describe the challenges and impacts for different stakeholders, including finders, vendors, defenders, and users.
+The VINCE platform~\cite{vince} has been developed by CERT/CC and other contributors to support multi-party disclosures and prevent many of the possible mistakes identified in the best practice guide.

-Moreover, many countries have introduced laws and regulations to stimulate stakeholders, with support from national CSIRTs, professional organisations, and others, all supporting the practice of vulnerability disclosure~\cite{first_guideline_2020,oecd_product_2021, ncsc_guideline_2018}.
-Research institutes, universities, and companies such as Google and Facebook have adopted outgoing disclosure policies to protect the finders and make their intentions clear to receiving parties.~\cite{reidsma_operationalizing_2023, max_cvd_2023}.
+Moreover, many countries have introduced laws, regulations \cite{cra}, and vulnerability disclosure policies \cite{BOD_CISA, ncsc_guideline_2018} to stimulate stakeholders, with active support from national CSIRTs \cite{CSIRTServicesFramework} and PSIRTs \cite{PSIRTServicesFramework}, professional organisations \cite{oecd_product_2021, first_guideline_2020}, and others, all supporting the practice of vulnerability disclosure.
+Likewise, research institutes, universities, and companies, such as Google and Facebook, have adopted outgoing disclosure policies to protect the finders and make their intentions clear to receiving parties.~\cite{reidsma_operationalizing_2023, max_cvd_2023}.